JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 ## GPC

 This book-keeping object doesn't matter from a user's perspective but, unfortunately, we currently expose it to users.
-Fortunately, it's very simple to work with.
+Fortunately, it's straightforward to work with.
 Say you wish to construct a collection of processes:
 ```julia
 # THIS WON'T WORK
 f = GP(mf, kf)